unstoppabledomains/dev-docs/getting-started/test-domains/polygonscan.md

 ![Configure network settings in MetaMask to use Polygonscan domains (Layer 2)](/images/configure-metamask-polygonscan.png)

-<figcaption style="text-align: center">Configure network settings in MetaMask to use Polygonscan domains (Layer 2)</figcaption>
+<figcaption>Configure network settings in MetaMask to use Polygonscan domains (Layer 2)</figcaption>
 </figure>

 ## Step 2.
 Get free MATIC tokens from Polygon Faucet